NOLAN M. KAVANAGH

 April 24, 2007

-This happened right around the time I became a big fan.
+This happened right around the time I became a big fan of Kelly.
 There’s just something about her.
 I can’t put my finger on it.
-Something that makes me want to be all that I can be.
-To touch the world like she has.
+She is so inspiring.
+This is my favorite live performance by anyone ever.
+Enjoy.

 Bonus: Medley of 2017’s hits